joshilewis/-joshilewis.github.com/_drafts/2016-12-09-states-interactions-outcomes-model.md

 Ordinarily, we would need to write some software to achieve these things.
 By using BDD and SBE we can get these benefits **before** writing any software.
 However it is not always easy to get started with these techniques.

-A common challenge teams face when they start using BDD and SBE is the need to make every aspect of externally-observable system behaviour completely explicit.
+A common challenge teams face when they start using BDD and SBE is the need to make every aspect of expected externally-observable system behaviour completely explicit.
 That is, all the factors which affect the behaviour of the system must be identified and made explicit.
 If any of these factors are missing or unknown, we cannot specify expected system behaviour completely and comprehensively - we will have gaps.
 It is difficult to develop a successful software product if there are gaps or inconsistencies in what we expect the software to do.

+**Understanding systems**
-The simplest way we can understand the behaviour of a system is like this:
+The simplest way we can understand the behaviour of a system is stating that the input to a system determines the output.

 ![Input -> System -> Output](input-system-output.png)